-Cllr Jane Rutter was appointed as the 817th Mayor of Winchester at a Mayor Making Ceremony at Winchester Guildhall on Wednesday 18th May 2016.
+Cllr David McLean was appointed as the 818th Mayor of Winchester at a Mayor Making Ceremony at Winchester Guildhall on Wednesday 17th May 2017.

 A message from the Mayor of Winchester

 It is with great pleasure and a huge sense of responsibility that I take on the role of Mayor of Winchester for 2017/18

 It is a great honour to become the 818th Mayor of the City and to represent Winchester this year.
 I hope to meet many of you in my year of office as I travel around the District on official engagements and whilst fundraising for this year’s Mayor’s Charities.

 I am 65 years old, married to Diane, Father to two great kids and Grandfather to two more.
 I am hugely proud of my kids, their achievements and the way they move through life.
 My family has benefited from growing up in Bishops Waltham.
 What a great place to live.